ayush-shah-dev/AMOLI-USER_MANAGEMENT_SYSTEM/README.md

 # USER MANAGEMENT SYSTEM AMOLI

 Roles:
-1. Admin
+1. ADMIN
-2. Customer
+2. USER

-Admin:
+ADMIN :
 1. Admin can Create, Update, Read and Delete User.
 2. Only Admin can access Create, Update, List and DeleteView.

-Customer:
+USER :
-1. Customer can Register himself.
+1. User can Register himself.
 2. He can Watch and Update his profile with profile photo(using signals).
 3. He can't access User's Create, Update, List, Delete Page(using custom Mixins).